#Pakistani Rape Gangs of Britain

 My friend and colleague Tyler Cowen recently advised you to stop publicly defending high-skilled immigration, and “just work behind the scenes.”
 Maybe he’s right, but I think he underestimates your powers of persuasion.

-Problem 2d was the weak response: Britain jailed only a small fraction of the slavers, the policemen got a slap on the wrist with one police commissioner stepping down, there should have been a targeted re-education program to break the Pakistani-British culture and enforce assimilation or deportation, there was not, instead there was a stricter control of people saying racist things on the internet, while importing more Pakistanis.
+Problem 2d was the weak response: Britain jailed only a small fraction of the slavers, jail sentences were short, the policemen got a slap on the wrist with one police commissioner stepping down, there should have been a targeted re-education program to break the Pakistani-British culture and enforce assimilation or deportation, there was not, instead there was a stricter control of people saying racist things on the internet, while importing more Pakistanis.
 This has generated substantial ethnic resentment among the native British population.

 How do these figure into the E(X) of mass migration, or the determination of whether it's above 0?
 God only knows.
 The error bar on the value of Pakistani immigration looks larger than the value itself to me.